-Moringa is incredibly nutrient dense.
+If you haven’t heard the buzz yet, celebrities across the country are talking about moringa—and for good reason!
+Moringa is nutrient-dense and has anti-inflammatory benefits that rival those of turmeric.
 It has more iron, calcium, protein, fiber, B vitamins, and antioxidants than spinach or kale.
-It’s no surprise moringa can help new mothers with nursing by increasing the quality and quantity of their breast milk.
+Moringa can also help new mothers with nursing, by increasing the quality and quantity of their breast milk.

 Moringa has so many vitamins, minerals, and antioxidants and can be used in every stage of motherhood.
-Let’s take a look at 3 ways moringa can help new mothers:
+Let’s dive into the three ways moringa can help new mothers.**

 A study showed that women with premature infants who used moringa 4-5 days after giving birth experienced increased milk production.
 This increase is also documented in full-term mothers.
-A significant increase in lactation was shown in women who consumed 350 mg of moringa daily in comparison to mothers who were given a placebo.
+In a 2003 study, women showed a a significant increase in lactation when they consumed 350 mg of moringa daily in comparison to mothers who were given a placebo.
 (1)

-A breastfeeding mom knows that when she eats healthy food, her baby is eating healthy food too.
-Since moringa is comparable to other dark leafy greens, it can be incorporated into a mother’s diet to safely increase nutrition for both her and her child.
+A breastfeeding mom knows that when she eats healthy food, her baby receives healthy food too.
+Moringa is comparable to other dark leafy greens, and can be incorporated into a mother’s diet as one way to increase nutrition for both her and her child.

-While further studies are needed to fully understand the nutritional and medicinal profiles of moringa, its multivitamin components are indisputable (4).
+Further studies are needed to understand the nutritional and medicinal profiles of moringa, though its multivitamin components are well-documented (4).
 Mothers in developing countries have used moringa for years.
-Generations have passed down this traditional wisdom.
-Women all over the world strive to nourish themselves in preparation for new life.
-To eat as many moms have eaten for thousands of years, you can incorporate moringa in your journey to motherhood!
+Generations shared knowledge of this powerful and nourishing plant.
+When you incoporate moringa into your lifestyle, you are eating as many mothers have for thousands of years!

 - Moringa Breastfeeding Study, Moringa Philippines Study